-Regional Geology
+Geology

-The Pamlico property lies within the Walker Lane structural mineral trend.
+The Pamlico property is located in south central Nevada within the Walker Lane mineral trend.
 The Pamlico project is underlain by folded and imbricately thrusted Paleozoic eugeoclinal shales and cherts or miogeoclinal carbonates.
 Mesozoic and Cenozoic volcanic and sedimentary rocks occur locally as erosional remnants.
 Minor Mesozoic and Cenozoic plutonic rocks intrude these older sequences locally at Pamlico.